-At the GCPD headquarters rooftop Batman finds Commissioner Gordon and other officers knocked out.
-Deathstroke appears and reveals that he wanted to use the Batsignal to attract Batman so they could talk.
-Deathstroke tells Batman to follow him so they can take in Firefily together.
+At the GCPD headquarters rooftop, Batman finds Commissioner Gordon and other officers knocked out.
+Deathstroke appears and reveals that he wanted to use the Bat-signal to attract Batman so they could talk.
+Deathstroke tells Batman to follow him so they can take in Firefly together.

 As she files a book away Barbara finds a bookmark with the words “ It’s A Trap” written on it.

 Outside the library, the Batman Family stalker (Jason Todd?) is seen walking outside.

 Over at the Tri-State Dam, Deathstroke shows Batman the device Firefly plans to use to blow up the dam.
 While Deathstroke works to disarm it Batman goes to look for Firefly.